 Coming to Iceland and not stopping at any of our geothermal heated pools or hotpots Is missing a huge opportunity to mingle with the locals.
 Icelanders do not only go there to simply swim, pools are gathering places to discuss politics, philosophy or any topic that might come up.
 Families congregate at pools and bonds get tighten; bathing is not just a simple activity…it is a huge part of our culture.

 There are many swimming pools in Reykjavik and around the country for our 300.000 inhabitants to enjoy them.
-Something you should be aware of is that showering naked in Iceland is not rare at all, in fact, it is mandatory.
+Something you should be aware of is that showering naked in Iceland is not rare at all.
+In fact, it is mandatory and part of public pool bathing etiquette.
 I know this may throw off many travelers that are not used to this custom but do not worry as all of the swimming pools in Reykjavik have certain showers that do have curtains.

 Before getting into the pool it is very important to completely shower as you need to get into the pool as clean as possible.
-Most of our pools are not treated with chlorine as water usually comes from natural springs therefore being clean is our number one rule.
-Once you have completely showered and cleaned yourself, you can get into your swimming suite and enjoy the warmness!
+Most of our pools are not treated with chlorine as water usually comes from natural springs, therefore, being clean is our number one rule.
+Once you have completely showered and cleaned yourself, you can get into your swimming suit and enjoy the warmness!

 Pools are usually open all year long and most of them have a main heated pool (about 28ªC) and several hot tubs at different temperatures to choose from.
 Some even offer Sauna and cold water options.